pandadady/Machine-Learning-Course/naive_bayes_classifier/README.md

 <img src="http://chart.googleapis.com/chart?cht=tx&chl=P(W%7CC_%7Bi%7D)%3DP(w_%7B1%7D%7CC_%7Bi%7D))%2BP(w_%7B2%7D%7CC_%7Bi%7D))%2B...%2BP(w_%7Bn%7D%7CC_%7Bi%7D))&chco=000000&chf=a,s,00000080" style="border:none;" />

         wn repesents the number n word of text.
+P(Ci) equals the number of 1 or 0 text be divided by the total number of text.

+        If there is a new text as input, Output will be the maximum of P(C1|W) and P(C2|W),

+        and the results often skip to be devided by P(W) because they are all going to do so.

+    (4) Calculate the maximum of P(C1|W) and P(C2|W) to choose class of new text.